Terms & Conditions

 Cancellation Policy

-If you are unable to make your appointment, please provide at least 48 hours notice for all Treatment Sessions and Consultations.
+If you are unable to make your appointment, please provide at least 2 working days notice (48 hours) notice for all Treatment Sessions and Consultations.
+Appointment cancellations made after this period will be subject to the full fee.

 Booking Policy

-Please note payment is required upon booking.
-Appointments will not be confirmed in the diary until payment has been made.
+Please note payment for all appointments and assessments are required upon booking.
+Treatment sessions, consultations and assessments will not be confirmed in the diary until payment has been made.

 Data & Privacy Policy (GDPR)